Shireesha-perspectice-data/MyPythonCodings/README.md

 Python

-All topics covered in python
+All topics covered in Python